UN-OCHA/common_design/README.md

 # OCHA Common Design base theme for Drupal 8

-A base theme of the OCHA Common Design for Drupal 8.

-Extend as needed.

-** Sub theme example **
-A sub theme example is provided.
-This can be used as a starting point for implementations.
-Add components, override and extend base theme as needed.
-Copy the subtheme directory to /themes/custom/ and rename the subtheme folder and associated theme files.

 **Releases**

 Refer to [Github releases](https://github.com/UN-OCHA/common_design/releases) for latest updates.
 We use [npm-version](https://docs.npmjs.com/cli/version) and [sematantic versioning](https://semver.org/)

-# @WIP Update below for D8

-## To do:

-* Grid for Views with view mode override
-* Logo as picture element for PNG fallback
-* Remove modernizr classes and replace with feature queries
-* Test Aggregation versus sass compilation to a single css file

 ## This theme contains